JNRowe/bleeter/README.rst

 you're working with a clone of the repository you can report, list and fix bugs using ``ditz``.

-If you've found please attempt to include a minimal testcase so I can reproduce the problem, or even better a patch!
+If you've found a problem please attempt to include a minimal testcase so I can reproduce the problem, or even better a patch!

 .. _PEP 8: http://www.python.org/dev/peps/pep-0008/
 .. _reStructuredText: http://docutils.sourceforge.net/rst.html